kellyhutchins/TSSamples_JSAPI/README.md

 # TSSamples_JSAPI
-Convert JSAPI 4.x samples to TypeScript

-Examples of JSAPI 4.x samples converted to TypeScript.
+Examples of JSAPI 4.x samples and demo apps converted to TypeScript.
+Use npm install in the individual sample folder to install sample dependencies.